 Please follow the instructions for making the Persian Steamed Rice up to the point where rice grains are soft on the edges and firm in the center.
 Add the fava beans to the boiling water with rice and bring it to another boil and then drain in the colander and rinse under cold water.
 Heat the oil and butter in the pot and cover the bottom of the pot with lavash pieces, then layer the rice and fava bean mixture with fresh chopped dill or dried dill.
 Sprinkle the top with optional saffron.
 Cover the pot with damkesh or a kitchen towel and steam for 45 minutes to one hour, or until the steam rises, the rice grains are tender and the Tahdig is crispy and golden.

 Cook the chicken pieces with turmeric, salt, pepper, onion halves and water until tender.
 Discard the onion halves.

-Sprinkle the optional saffron over the chicken pieces and use the bottom of a spoon to spread it all over the top.
+Sprinkle the optional saffron over the chicken pieces and use the back of a spoon to rub it all over the top.
 This gives the chicken a very rich color using very little saffron, but you may add more if you wish so.